Standards of Practice

 • Managing client care using evidence

-• Collaborating, referring and consulting with clients and other health professionals
+• Collaborating, referring, and consulting with clients and other health professionals

-Open the Standards of Practice for NPs
+Read the complete standards of practice for NPs (PDF).

-Sexual Misconduct Standard of Practice for Nurses
+Sexual Misconduct Standard of Practice

 • Nurses must not engage in sexual misconduct